nathanbrittin/PASS-CLI/README.md

 ## Quick Start Example

+### Example Data & Expected Output

+A few example mzML are provided under `tests\data`.
+These files have all been verified to work.

-Assuming you have a small test file at `examples/test_run.mzML`:
+Assuming you use the small test file at `pass-cli\tests\data\FeatureFinderMetaboIdent_1_input.mzML`:

 ```bash
 # Run the tool